influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ### Task execution
-At the beginning of each TICKscript, you specify the database and retention policy that contain data the TICKscript should act using the `dbrp` keyword.
+At the beginning of each TICKscript, you specify the database and retention policy that contain data the TICKscript should act on using the `dbrp` keyword.

 ```js
 dbrp "telegraf"."autogen"